Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Recent Performances

-- Chase put together a 266-yard performance against the Chiefs last week on 11 catches (24.2 yards per catch) while being targeted 12 times and scoring three touchdowns.
+- Chase put together a 266-yard performance against the Chiefs last week on 11 catches (24.2 yards per reception) while being targeted 12 times and scoring three touchdowns.

-- In his last three games, Chase has totaled 394 yards on 19 receptions with three touchdowns, averaging 131.3 yards per game, on 26 targets.
+- In his last three games, Chase has 19 catches (on 26 targets) for 394 yards and three touchdowns, averaging 131.3 yards per game.

 Chase's Cincinnati Teammates